NVIDIA/aistore/cmd/authn/README.md

 ## Overview

 AIStore Authentication Server (AuthN) provides a token-based secure access to AIStore.
 It employs [JSON Web Tokens](https://github.com/dgrijalva/jwt-go) framework to grant access to resources: buckets and objects.
 Please read a short [introduction to JWT](https://jwt.io/introduction/) for details.
-Currently, we only support hash-based message authentification (HMAC) using SHA256 hash.
+Currently, we only support hash-based message authentication (HMAC) using SHA256 hash.

 AuthN is a standalone process that manages users and their tokens.
-It reports to the primary AIStore proxy all changes on the fly and immediately after each user login or logout.
-The result is that the AIStore primary proxy (aka AIStore gateway) always has an updated set of valid tokens that grant access to the AIStore and Cloud resources.
+It reports to registered clusters all the changes on the fly.
+It results in that the clusters always have up-to-date information, e.g., list of revoked tokens.

 For a client, a typical workflow looks as follows: